jmc316/cs1666_organization/teams/Tactical_RPG_team_description.md

 ## Final Goals

 * 20% - Completed AI for enemy team & barbarians
-    * Barbarians roam within a small radius until a player or enemy enters within their aggro range, upon which, depending on unit type and number of other barbarians, the barbarian will pursue the player/enemy and attack them
+    * Barbarians roam within a small radius until a player or enemy enters within their aggro range, upon which the barbarian will pursue the player/enemy and attack them
     * Enemy AI will be more advanced.
-Enemies should choose whether to prioritize attacking barbarians that are out of the way versus going directly for the player.
+    	* Enemy should choose whether to prioritize attacking barbarians that are out of the way versus going directly for the player.
+    	* Enemy should reserve some units to defend their castle rather than go after the player's castle
 * 20% - Functioning multiplayer
     * Joinable rooms with keys
     * Communicate turn order & character actions